-Chiral amines are valuable building blocks in organic synthesis and key structural elements in numerous natural products, pharmaceuticals, and functional materials.1-11 As an important subclass of this family, chiral $\alpha$ -tertiary N-arylamines are prevalent in many bioactive compounds12-16 and thus great effort has been devoted to their efficient synthesis (Scheme 1A).
-Among them, the asymmetric addition to ketimines17-25 and the N-alkylation of arylamines with diverse electrophiles26-32 represent the most prevalent methods for constructing chiral $\alpha$ -tertiary N-arylamine scaffolds (Scheme 1B).
+Chiral amines are valuable building blocks in organic synthesis and key structural elements in numerous natural products, pharmaceuticals, and functional materials.1-11 As an important subclass of this family, chiral α -tertiary N-arylamines are prevalent in many bioactive compounds,12-16 and thus great effort has been devoted to their efficient synthesis (Scheme 1a).
+Among them, the asymmetric addition to ketimines17-25 and the N-alkylation of arylamines with diverse electrophiles26-32 represent the most prevalent methods for constructing chiral α -tertiary N-arylamine scaffolds (Scheme 1b).
 Given the importance of the structural motifs, there is a strong need for the development of new synthetic methods from readily available starting materials.

 Alkenes are readily available feedstocks and serve as ideal starting materials for diverse transformations in organic synthesis.
-The asymmetric intermolecular 1,2-difunctionalization of alkenes, enabling the simultaneous installation of two vicinal new bonds in one step, provides a powerful tool for transforming the alkene feedstocks into chiral complex molecules.33-43 On the other hand, the last decade has witnessed the renaissance of radical reactions, attributed to the gentle generation of radicals from diverse precursors under mild conditions.44-47 In this regard, the radical-mediated asymmetric three-component 1,2-difunctionalization of alkenes has spurred significant interest due to the high propensity of radicals toward the alkene moiety.48-49, 50-56 In the well-established methodologies, the key chiral bond formation is typically achieved through the interaction of the nucleophile-sequestered chiral 3d transition metal with the prochiral alkyl radical derived from the radical alkene addition.
-Utilizing this strategy, we envision that the asymmetric radical 1,2-carboamination of 1,1-disubstituted alkenes with arylamines would provide an expedient access to valueadded chiral $\alpha$ -tertiary N-arylamines (Scheme 1C).
-However, despite the impressive progress in the racemic radical alkene carboamination with arylamines, the asymmetric transformation has been less recognized.57-63 In this context, Liu, Feng, and others have reported elegant approaches to achieve asymmetric radical 1,2carboazidation of disubstituted alkenes.64-67 Although the protocol provides an array of chiral $\alpha$ -tertiary azides, it takes tedious synthesis to convert the azido group into the corresponding N-arylamine moiety.
+The asymmetric intermolecular 1,2difunctionalization of alkenes, enabling the simultaneous installation of two vicinal new bonds in one step, provides a powerful tool for transforming the alkene feedstocks into chiral complex molecules.33-43 On the other hand, the last decade has witnessed the renaissance of radical reactions, attributed to the gentle generation of radicals from diverse precursors under mild conditions.44-47 In this regard, the radical-mediated asymmetric three-component 1,2-difunctionalization of alkenes has spurred significant interest due to the high propensity of radicals toward the alkene moiety.48-56 In the well-established methodologies, the key chiral bond formation is typically achieved through the interaction of the nucleophile-sequestered chiral 3d transition metal with the prochiral alkyl radical derived from the radical alkene addition.
+Utilizing this strategy, we envisioned that the asymmetric radical 1,2-carboamination of 1,1-disubstituted alkenes with arylamines would provide expedient access to value-added chiral α -tertiary N-arylamines (Scheme 1c).
+However, despite the impressive progress in the racemic radical alkene carboamination with arylamines, the asymmetric transformation has been less recognized.57-63 In this context, Liu's group,64 Feng's group,65 and others^{66,67} have reported elegant approaches to achieve asymmetric radical 1,2-carboazidation of disubstituted alkenes.
+Although the protocol provided an array of chiral α tertiary azides, it took tedious synthesis to convert the azido group into the corresponding N-arylamine moiety.
 Therefore, the development of a new catalytic system to directly achieve the asymmetric radical 1,2-carboamination of 1,1-disubstituted alkenes with arylamines from readily available feedstocks is highly desirable.